THE MEANINGS OF SOME OLD SAYINGS

 In the ancient world winning athletes and other heroes and distinguished people were given wreaths of laurel leaves.
 If you are resting on your laurels you are relying on your past achievements.
 If you need to look to your laurels it means you have competition.

 This is another old saying from the Bible.
 This one comes from Jeremiah 13:23 'Can an Ethiopian change his skin or a leopard his spots?'.

 This old saying is probably derived from the days when people who sold piglets in bags sometimes put a cat in the bag instead.
 If you let the cat out of the bag you exposed the trick.

 LICK INTO SHAPE

 In the Middle Ages people thought that bear cubs were born shapeless and their mother literally licked them into shape.

 Means cowardly.
-People once believed that your passions came from you liver.
-If you were lily livered your liver was white (because it did not contain any blood).
+People once believed that your passions came from your liver.
+If you were lily-livered your liver was white (because it did not contain any blood).
 So you were a coward.